Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Introduction

 In this study, we establish the well-posedness and uniqueness of the optimal control problem under specific assumptions.
 We also develop a numerical approach using the Finite Element Method (FEM) to compute the optimal treatment strategy for patients based on their amyloid-beta PET scan imaging data.
 Our results underscore the importance of incorporating spatial dynamics into treatment planning and offer insights into personalized therapeutic strategies for AD.
 By integrating PDE-based modeling with optimal control theory, this framework presents a novel approach for refining treatment protocols for emerging AD therapies.

 The paper is organized as follows: In \S \ref{problem_setting}, we introduce the problem setup, preliminaries, and notation.
-In \S \ref{Exist}, we present the necessary conditions for optimality.
-In \S \ref{Uni}, we establish the uniqueness of the optimal solution for sufficiently large \( \alpha \gg 1 \), using the necessary condition computations.
-In \S \ref{algo}, we describe two algorithms—the Linear Combination Adjoint Method and the Gradient Descent Adjoint Method—for computing the optimal solution using the FEM.
-Finally, in \S \ref{Nu_Re}, we present numerical results obtained from these algorithms, using personalized PET amyloid-beta scan imaging data for different patients.
+In \S \ref{Exist}, we present the necessary conditions for optimality and establish the {existence and uniqueness} of the optimal solution for sufficiently large \( \alpha \gg 1 \), using the necessary condition computations.
+In \S \ref{algo}, we describe a algorithm—the Linear Combination Adjoint Method—for computing the optimal solution using the FEM.
+Finally, in \S \ref{Nu_Re}, we present numerical results obtained from the algorithm, using personalized PET amyloid-beta scan imaging data for different patients.